vitiko98/qobuz-dl/README.md

 Enter your search: [Ctrl + c to quit]
 - fka twigs magdalene
 ```
 `qobuz-dl` will bring up a nice list of releases.
-Now choose whatever releases you want to download; everything else is interactive.
-Enjoy!
+Now choose whatever releases you want to download (everything else is interactive).

 Run `qobuz-dl fun --help` for more info.